 Department of Human Welfare (Counseling Major)

 The Counseling Major offers a comprehensive study of the workings of the human mind, examined from various perspectives.
-Through the four-year program, students learn to develop a psychological perspective, which is to say, they learn to connect with the feelings of people with various ways of thinking, and to consider issues together with them, while also understanding the invisible workings of the mind from a scientific point of view.
+Through the four-year program, students learn to develop a psychological perspective.
+In other words, they learn to connect with people’s thoughts and feelings and consider issues together while also understanding the invisible workings of the mind from a scientific perspective.
 During each year of the program, students work under the intimate guidance of their professors to acquire a basic understanding of the fundamentals and applications in various fields of psychology.
-After acquiring this knowledge, students are divided into three courses that match their individual career design goals, so they can pursue a more specialized and practical study of psychology appropriate for their future careers.
+After gaining this knowledge, students are divided into three courses matching their career design goals to pursue a more specialized and practical psychology study appropriate for their future careers.

 Characteristics of the Major

-2. Students are actively supported in designing careers that utilize psychology.
+2. Support for designing careers that utilize psychology.

-4. Students receive practical training rooted in the local community.
+4. Practical training rooted in the local community.

-5. Students are provided meaningful educational content that emphasizes practical training activities, such as psychological evaluations, psychological testing, and clinical interviews.
+5. Meaningful educational content emphasizing practical training activities, such as psychological evaluations, psychological testing, and clinical interviews.

 Admission Policy(Acceptance of New Students)

-The Department of Human Welfare Counseling Major, in accord with Okinawa International University’s admission policy, seeks applicants who are interested in the human mind, who will work hard to improve as individuals and human beings, and who possess the following qualities:
+The Department of Human Welfare Counseling Major, in accord with the university’s admission policy, seeks applicants who are interested in the human mind, who will work hard to improve as individuals and human beings, and who possess the following qualities:

-1. Applicants with a desire to learn about the human mind, human behavior, and human relationships from a scientific point of view.
+1. An interest in learning about the human mind, behavior, and relationships from a scientific perspective.

-2. Applicants who were enthusiastically involved in activities or who possess expertise in areas related to their future university studies, and who have a sincere and positive attitude about wanting to practically apply psychological knowledge and skills in their future careers or everyday lives.
+2. A sincere desire to apply expertise and skills learned through activities to university studies and a positive attitude about wanting to apply psychological knowledge and skills in their future careers or everyday lives.

 Curriculum Summary

-During their first two years, students complete a general curriculum, in which they acquire a basic understanding of psychology and the skills for studying at university.
-When they enter their third year, students choose one of the following three courses, based on their career design (a life plan focusing on work): the Career-Focused Practical Psychology Course, the Psychology Specialist Course, or the Certified Public Psychologist Course.
+During their first two years, students complete a general curriculum to acquire a basic understanding of psychology and the skills for studying at university.
+When students enter their junior year, they choose one of the following three courses based on their career design (a plan for self-actualization, based on one’s ideas about how one wants to live and work).

 Career Options